ppkantorski/Ultrahand-Overlay/README.md

 2. Transfer the executable file to your target platform or emulator.

-3. Run the executable to launch the Ultra Hand File Management System.
+3. Run the executable to launch the Ultrahand File Management System.

 4. Use the main menu interface to navigate and select file operations.